gvwilson/thirdbit/src/fiction/makers-return/index.md

 feeling half-dressed in her skinsuit in a way she never had aboard the ark.

-"I wish I had a spaceship," Sindy replied, which set them giggling again.
+"Well, I wish I had a spaceship," Sindy replied, which set them giggling again.

 When Captain Leung returned